-Our Guiding Principles Examples of Programs or Policies That Support Our Principles Plan designs and incentives should support appropriate risk management practices. • Executive officer stock ownership guidelines for the CEO (7x salary), our COO, CFO and CIO (3x), and for our other Executive Vice Presidents or Senior Vice Presidents (2x) 50% retention ratio for net after-tax shares received from the vesting or exercise of all equity incentive awards until executive officers' stock ownership guidelines are met, ensuring significant personal assets are aligned with long-term stockholder interests Exercises of previously awarded stock options and SARs are settled in stock and are subject to a nine-month net hold requirement Clawback, anti-hedging and anti-pledging policies
+Our Guiding Principles Examples of Programs or Policies That Support Our Principles Total compensation opportunities should be competitive within the relevant marketplace.
+Our compensation benchmarking approach, as described below, and annual review of t composition of our peer group Our incentive compensation should reward financial and operational performance, and allow for qualitative assessment.
+In determining annual incentive awards, the Compensation Committee measures performance against specific financial objectives for the person's area of responsibility together with a qualitative assessment of operational performance and other results • As noted above, this qualitative assessment is particularly important because of the significant impact on the performance of the company caused by the legacy LTC insurance blocks of business Our long-term equity- and cash-based performance awards reward achievement of specific longer-term company objectives Plan designs and incentives should support appropriate risk management practices. • Executive officer stock ownership guidelines for our CEO (7x salary), our COO, CFO and CIO (3x), and for our other Executive Vice Presidents or Senior Vice Presidents (2x) 50% retention ratio for net after-tax shares received from the vesting or exercise of all equity incentive awards until executive officers' stock ownership guidelines are met, ensuring significant personal assets are aligned with long-term stockholder interests Exercises of previously awarded stock options and SARs are settled in stock and are subject to a nine-month net hold requirement Clawback, anti-hedging and anti-pledging policies